tuva-health/docs/docs/analytics/chronic-conditions.md

 :::caution warning

 The CMS Condition grouper does not differentiate Type 1 and Type 2 diabetes.
 The following query and graph show combined stats for both types of diabetes.
-To run analytics a specific type of diabetes, use the Tuva Chronic Conditions mart or query the core.condition table directly.
+To run analytics a specific type of diabetes, use the Tuva Chronic Conditions data mart.

 :::